AmadeusW/dadswebsite/www.del-art.ca/content/cgi/CGI_Set_recreation.md

 +++
 showonlyimage = true
 draft = false
-image = "img/art/Art_Digital_illustration.jpg"
+image = "img/digital_images/CGI_illustr.jpg"
 date = "2016-11-05T18:25:22+05:30"
-title = "Digital illustrations for Gestalt, psychology magazine" weight = 0 description = "Those artworks were selected to illustrate articles in magazine printed in DEL Art printshop." cover = "img/portfolio/mp/Illustr_1.jpg"
+title = "3D Models, props set as a reference for a book illustrations" weight = 0 description = "3D modeling used for reconstruction references to facilitate the rendering of illustrations for the book." cover = "img/portfolio/mp/Illustr_1.jpg"
 +++